Japan's Olympus in talks with U.S. to end kickback probe

-The camera and medical equipment maker entered the discussions to end the probe, which began in November 2011, in the last quarter of 2014, it said.
+Olympus entered the discussions in the last three months of 2014, to end the probe that began in November 2011, it said.

-The company did not disclose the size of any potential settlement, but said its consolidated operating results may be “materially adversely affected.”
+The company did not disclose the size of any potential settlement, but said its consolidated results of operation may be “materially adversely affected.”

 Dozens of healthcare and medical device companies have been targeted in recent years for overcharging government health programs, including Medicare.